cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### ICS23 compatible proof generation

-With the new ability of proof generation, we can now test the Tendermint light clients.
+With the new proof generation capabilities, we can now test the Tendermint light clients.
 But we need our proofs to be ICS23 compatible.
-ICS23 expects the IBC store root to be committed at a commitment prefix at a top store in the host environment.
+ICS23 expects the IBC store root to be committed at a commitment prefix at a top-level store in the host environment.

 For this, we add an extra store in `MockContext` where the `MockIbcStore`